Achievable logoAchievable logo

 1st derivative test:

-Test points around L=4.
-The only limitation is that L>0.
+Test intervals around L=4.
+The domain is L>0.

 Interval Sign of P′(L) P(L) behavior